Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 ![](img/Document_Management_edit-view.png)

 #### Editing Diagrams
-SpiraPlan supports three types of diagrams:
+Spira supports three types of diagrams:

 - **Diagrams**: the most versatile diagram type that let's you fully customize the diagram.
 You can add many different shapes, control whether or how each shape is linked to others with connectors, and fully control the layout
 - **Mindmaps**: mindmaps let you add pill-shaped nodes to a core idea, and easily branch off any node to add new ideas.
 Groups of nodes can be collapsed  (click the plus icon on a node with children) to help you concentrate on only some nodes at a time